gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Since companies are also made up of people, taking into account the human resources available and not, governance and competence can be very close issues

-- There are specific certifications in this field to demonstrate the knowledge, the skills and ability of people who need to master how IT companies must be organized by adopting best practices and more
+- There are specific certifications in this field to demonstrate the knowledge, the skills and ability of people who need to master how IT companies must be organized by adopting best practices

 The organization of a company, starting from the definition of its objectives, is a fundamental skill for many professional figures (including those profiles who do not have to establish the strategic address or manage parts of the organization).

 - The objectives of IT companies are specific to this type of activity and they must be integrated within the overall objectives

-- Information is a key resource for all enterprises, and from the time that information is created to the moment that it is destroyed, technology plays a significant role.
-Information technology is increasingly advanced and has become pervasive in enterprises and in social, public and business environments
+- Information is a key resource for all enterprises and technology plays a significant role.
+Information technology is increasingly advanced and has become pervasive in enterprises and all kinds of environments

 == COBIT 5

 #underline[COBIT 5] provides a comprehensive framework that assists enterprises in achieving their objectives for the governance and management of enterprise IT.

 Simply stated, it can help enterprises create optimal value from IT by maintaining a balance between realizing benefits and optimizing risk levels and resource use.

 - This Framework enables IT to be governed and managed in a holistic manner for the entire enterprise, taking in the full end-to-end business and IT functional areas of responsibility, considering the IT-related interests of internal and external stakeholders

 - COBIT 5 is generic and useful for enterprises of all sizes, whether commercial, not-for-profit or in the public sector

-There are different principles to consider:
+There are different principles to consider (some useful reference for this #link("https://www.isaca.org/resources/news-and-trends/industry-news/2017/applying-the-goals-cascade-to-the-cobit-5-principle-meeting-stakeholder-needs")[here]:

-- Principle 1, Meeting Stakeholder Needs
+- Principle 1, _Meeting Stakeholder Needs_

   - It introduces the COBIT 5 goals cascade.
-The enterprise goals for IT are used to formalize and structure the stakeholder needs
+The enterprise goals for IT are used to _formalize_ and _structure_ the stakeholder needs

-  - Enterprise goals can be linked to IT-related goals, and these IT-related goals can be achieved through the optimal use and execution of all enablers, including processes
+  - Enterprise goals can be linked to IT-related goals, and these IT-related goals can be achieved through the optimal use and execution of all enablers, including _processes_

-  - This set of connecting goals is called the COBIT 5 goals cascade.
+  - This set of connecting goals is called the _COBIT 5 goals cascade_.
 The chapter also provides examples of typical governance and management questions that stakeholders may have about enterprise IT

+#pagebreak()

   - Different steps to consider here

     - Step 1.
-Stakeholder Drivers Influence Stakeholder Needs Stakeholder needs are influenced by a number of drivers, e.g., strategy changes, a changing business and regulatory environment, and new technologies
+Stakeholder _Drivers_ Influence Stakeholder _Needs_

+      - Stakeholder needs are influenced by a number of drivers, e.g., strategy changes, a changing business and regulatory environment, and new technologies

     - Step 2.
-Stakeholder Needs Cascade to Enterprise Goals
+Stakeholder _Needs_ Cascade to _Enterprise_ Goals

     - Step 3.
-Enterprise Goals Cascade to IT-related Goals
+Enterprise Goals Cascade to _IT-related_ Goals

     - Step 4.
-IT-related Goals Cascade to Enabler Goals
+IT-related Goals Cascade to _Enabler_ Goals

-- Principle 2, Covering the Enterprise End-to-end
+- Principle 2, _Covering the Enterprise End-to-end_

   - It explains how COBIT 5 integrates governance of enterprise IT into enterprise governance by covering all functions and processes within the enterprise

-- Principle 3, Applying a Single Integrated Framework
+- Principle 3, _Applying a Single Integrated Framework_

   - It describes briefly the COBIT 5 architecture that achieves the integration

-- Principle 4, Enabling a Holistic Approach.
+- Principle 4, _Enabling a Holistic Approach_

-  - Governance of enterprise IT is systemic and supported by a set of enablers.
+  - Governance of enterprise IT is _systemic_ and supported by a set of enablers.
 In this chapter, enablers are introduced and a common way of looking at enablers is presented: the generic enabler model

-  - Enablers are broadly defined as anything that can help to achieve the objectives of the enterprise.
-The COBIT 5 framework defines seven categories of enablers:
+  - Enablers are broadly defined as anything that can help to achieve the _objectives_ of the enterprise.
+The COBIT 5 framework defines _seven_ categories of enablers:

     – Principles, Policies and Frameworks

     – Processes

     – Organizational Structures

     – Culture, Ethics and Behavior

     – Information

     – Services, Infrastructure and Applications

     – People, Skills and Competencies

-- Principle 5, Separating Governance From Management
+- Principle 5, _Separating Governance From Management_

-  - It discusses the difference between management and governance, and how they interrelate.
+  - It discusses the difference between management and governance, and how they _interrelate_.
 The high-level COBIT 5 process reference model is included as an example

   – Governance

-    - Governance ensures that stakeholder needs, conditions and options are evaluated to determine balanced, agreed-on enterprise objectives to be achieved; setting direction through prioritization and decision making; and monitoring performance and compliance against agreed-on direction and objectives
+    - Governance ensures that stakeholder needs, conditions and options are evaluated to determine _balanced, agreed-on_ enterprise objectives to be _achieved_; setting direction through _prioritization_ and _decision making_

     - In most enterprises, overall governance is the responsibility of the board of directors under the leadership of the chairperson